Install Groovy

 4.2.
 Installation on Windows

-If you’re on Windows, you can also use the NSIS Windows installer.
+If you’re on Windows, you can also use the Windows installer.

 4.3.
 Other Distributions

-You may download other distributions of Groovy from this site.
+You may download other distributions of Groovy from the ASF archive repository or from the Groovy artifactory instance (also includes pre-ASF versions).

 4.4.
 Source Code